TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Results

 for pure states $\ket{\psi},\ket{\phi}$.
 In the case of degeneracies, we find the fidelity of the prepared state with the degenerate subspace

 where $\{\ket{\phi_j}\}_{j=1}^D$ is a set of orthonormal vectors that spans the $D$-degenerate subspace.

 In Appendix~\ref{App:Tolerances}, we explore the effect of gradient tolerances on the convergence of TEPID-ADAPT.
+We find qualitative differences in the convergence of the free energy for the different phases of the XXZ model.
+We analyze these differences and relate them to the structure of the low energy spectrum of the model.
 We also include a numerical study of how the cutoff $m$ scales with $N_s$ for a given temperature and fidelity threshold for the Heisenberg XXZ model in Appendix~\ref{App:Scaling}.
+For translationally invariant, local spin systems, we expect the rank $m$ to asymptotically scale exponentially with $N_s$ for a fixed fidelity threshold.
+We numerically find that this expectation holds true for tight fidelity thresholds, even at moderate system sizes, $N_s$.
+However, upon relaxing the fidelity thresholds, we numerically find that the scaling could follow slower growths at moderate system sizes.